Here are a few of the most frequently asked questions about Health Reimbursement Arrangements, also known as HRAs.

 What information does a claim documentation or receipt need to include?

-Your documentation should include:
+Your documentation or itemized receipts should include:

 - Original date of service